Puno Lake Titicaca, Peru Travel Guide

 Chairo: hearty Andean soup with chuño, vegetables, and sometimes alpaca.
 Sopa de Quinoa: nutritious quinoa soup.
 Both perfect for cold weather.

-Chairo in local eateries; Quinoa soup everywhere.
+Chairo in neighborhood places to eat; Quinoa soup everywhere.

 Chicharrón de Alpaca/Cerdo: Crispy fried meat.
 Pesque de Quinua: Quinoa cooked with milk, cheese, and sometimes potatoes.